Best AI-Powered PR Platforms in 2026: Cision, Muck Rack, Propel, and Prowly Compared

 Track these five metrics:

-For the measurement layer, tie this back to AI visibility, share of citation, and earned authority.
-That is the MR view, and it is more honest than seat-count dashboards.
+For the measurement layer, I would tie this back to AI visibility, share of citation, and earned authority.
+That is the more honest frame because it measures outcome, not seat count.

 Where the shortlist is missing